 Taos Pueblo is the only living Native American community designated both a World Heritage Site by UNESCO and a National Historic Landmark.
 The multi-story adobe buildings have been continuously inhabited for over a 1,000 years.
 The Pueblo is 3 miles northeast of Taos Plaza.

-The pueblo is open to visitors from 8:00am to 4:30pm, April through October and 8:00am through 4:00pm, November through February, except when tribal rituals require a closing.
-Late winter to early spring the Pueblo closes for about ten weeks - 2014 dates are MARCH 6 THROUGH APRIL 27.
+The pueblo is open to visitors April through October: 8 am - 4:30pm Monday - Saturday, 8:30am - 4:30pm on Sundays.
+November through March closes at 4pm.
+Late winter to early spring the Pueblo closes for about ten weeks.
 Call ahead if you are traveling at that time: 575-758-1028.

 Jan.
 1, Turtle Dance

 May 3, Santa Cruz Feast Day, Foot Races

 June 13, San Antonio Feast Day, Corn Dance

 July (second weekend), Annual Taos Pueblo Pow Wow

 Sept.
 30, San Geronimo Day Feast Day